jstowers/DataStructures/README.md

 testing.

-*Implementation*
+*Linked List Implementation*

 For the linked list, two pointers, a head and tail, are maintained.
 These pointers allow an item to be added to the tail (enqueue) or removed from the head (dequeue).

-For a queue, the time complexity for adding (enqueuing) or removing (dequeuing) an item is constant, O(1), because an item is enqueued or dequeued in a discrete sequence of steps.
+The time complexity for adding (enqueuing) or removing (dequeuing) an item is constant, O(1), because an item is enqueued or dequeued in a discrete sequence of steps.
 No looping through the linked list is needed.

 *Run the Program*